CGM Deep Dive

 Asymmetric risk: when CGM rare errors meet fat tails

 Even high-performing iCGM systems are not perfect.
 All have at least 0.2% of readings outside the 40/40 error limits, with this percentage increasing substantially when the glucose rate of change is fast.
-That is not a criticism; it is a reflection of engineering limits and human physiology.
+That is not a criticism; it reflects engineering limits and human physiology.

-For most days, most people, those occasional outliers are just background noise.
+For most days and most people, those occasional outliers are background noise.
 But insulin is not a neutral intervention:

 - too little, for too long, can lead towards DKA,